Alpine wildflower meadow in the Colorado Rockies

 Brian sitting on skis looking out over snow covered Colorado mountains

-Within decades, Gregor Mendel’s work was conscripted into a century of eugenic policy, racial science, and state-sponsored violence — Nazi genocide, American Jim Crow, forced sterilization programs, and the quieter but no less real mechanisms of institutional racism that followed.
-The beliefs that rationalized that violence — that human groups are genetically uniform, discretely different from one another, and destined by their genes — were rooted in a distortion of Mendel’s work, not in what Mendel actually found.
-The violence is the subject of any good US history class.
-But the consequences for human health are rarely taught in school biology courses.
+Within decades, Gregor Mendel’s work was conscripted into eugenic policy, racial science, and state-sponsored violence, including Nazi genocide, American Jim Crow, forced sterilization programs, and the mechanisms of institutional racism.
+The beliefs that rationalized that violence — that human groups are genetically uniform, discretely different from one another, and destined by their genes — were rooted in a distortion of Mendel’s work.
+This history of prejudice is the subject of any good US history class.
+But the ideas that rationalized it and the consequences of those ideas for human health are rarely taught in school biology courses.

 This work builds on a research program recognized by the Genetics Society of America and the American Genetic Association, and published in Science — the empirical foundation for everything proposed here.

-Research on Holocaust survivors, descendants of enslaved Americans, and communities subjected to chronic racial threat has documented lasting physiological and psychological effects that move through families long after the original violence ends.
-Psychologically, it manifests as complex PTSD — hypervigilance, dysregulated stress response, difficulty with safety and trust — passed through the rearing environment from parent to child.
-Neurobiologically, chronic threat exposure during development reshapes the architecture of the brain and nervous system.
+Research on Holocaust survivors, descendants of enslaved Americans, and communities subjected to chronic racial threat has documented lasting — but healable — physiological and psychological effects that move through families long after the original violence ends.
+Psychological effects can manifest as complex PTSD — hypervigilance, dysregulated stress response, difficulty with safety and trust — passed through the rearing environment from parent to child.
+Neurobiologically, chronic threat exposure during development can reshape the architecture of the brain and nervous system.
 Physiologically, a life spent scanning for threat weathers the immune and cardiovascular systems — producing the chronic allostatic load that accumulates into immune system problems, chronic disease, and a shortened life.

 Complete the curricular vision